timmaki/GAM/Custom-Schemas.md

 ```
 Print all custom user schemas.
 Output displays all schema fields and attributes such as restricted, indexed, multivalue, etc.

-# Get One Custom User Schema
+# Get Info On One Custom User Schema
 ## Syntax
 ```
-gam get schema <schemaname>
+gam info schema <schemaname>
 ```
 Get info about one custom user schema.
-Output displays the schemas fields and attributes such as restricted, indexed, multivalue, etc.
+Output displays the schemas fields and attributes such as restricted, indexed, multivalue, etc. Schema values can be set for users with [gam user create and update commands](https://github.com/jay0lee/GAM/wiki/GAM3DirectoryCommands#setting-custom-user-schema-fields-at-create-or-update).

 # Deleting a Custom User Schema
 ## Syntax